capstone-job-market-analysis/job-market-analysis/README.md

 [(Back to top)](#table-of-contents)

 - [x] Read this README.md
-- [ ] Download the modules (.py files), and final_report.ipynb files into your working directory
+- [ ] Download the modules (.py files), and final_notebook.ipynb files into your working directory
-- [ ] Download complete dataset from:
+- [ ] Download dataset csv files using links in final notebook
 - [ ] Run the final_report.ipynb notebook